Henricus VerhagenProfessor

 About me

-I am a senior lecturer at the department of computer and systems sciences.
+I am a professor at the department of computer and systems sciences.
 There, I am the head of one of the four units, the unit interaction design and learning.
 My research concerns amongst others computer games and gaming, computational social simulation, agent theories and models inspired by social science (AI and social ontology), and ethics and AI.
 I am also currently president for the European Social Simulation Association (ESSA).
+At SU I am part of the working group on digital human sciences and I represent SU in the national infrastructure HumInfra.

 You can find my research publications via Google scholar.